 The starting point an existing implemented feature which allows users to automatically transfer money from the company to the the user wallets.
-There were some additional features to be developed and we had received some negative feedback about the implemented version's lack of clarity and not fitting some use cases, thus the decision was to improve and fuerhter develop this feature.
+We had received some negative feedback about the implemented version's lack of clarity and not fitting some use cases, thus the decision was to improve and fuerhter develop this feature.

 In this context, I started thinking about a possible re design of the existing feature that incorporated also a re organization of other existing features and new ones.
 I began scouring for more information (going through Intercom chats and chatting with our UX researcher) and found out why the users were not satisfied with what was available.

-To prove that I then started researching the problem to really understand what was the problem we were trying to find: admins needed to automate the process of topping up the user’s wallets in order not to leave it empty.
+The first step was starting to research the problem to better understand the problem we were trying to solve: admins needed to automate the process of topping up the user’s wallets to keep them going.

 I started pulling some data on the current situation of the feature and the wider context of transferring money to understand how the users were using the existing feature: the situation showed low engagement (under 9%) and an unclear pattern of use.
 The assumption was formulated and ready to test with the prototype.